Germanism (linguistics): Hungarian

 The German vocabulary had already influenced the Hungarian language at the time of the marriage of the state's founder Stephen I of Hungary to princess Giselle of Bavaria in the year 996.
 An early example is the word Herzog ("Duke").
 The Hungarian word herceg formed as a result of vowel harmony, the alignment of vowels in a word.
 This Hungarian word was later borrowed into South Slavic languages and gave rise to the geographical name Hercegovina.

 German clergy, farmers and craftsmen were linguistically influential, particularly in the 13th and 18th centuries, bringing their own terminology to Hungary.
 These include the job titles bakter (Wächter, night watchman, train guard), suszter (Schuster, cobbler) and sintér (Schinder, a knacker) as well as the terms kuncsaft (Kundschaft, customer) and mester (Meister, master).
 In some professions, a large part of technical terms came via German, e.g. in the field of carpentry lazur (Lasur, glaze), firnisz (Firnis, lacquer), lakk (Lack, varnish), smirgli (Schmirgelpapier, sandpaper) and colstok (Zollstock, foot rule).

 Words were also loaned in the time of the monarchs from the House of Habsburg.
 This explains a number of German words that are mainly used in Austria.
 These include the words krampusz (Krampus, companion of Santa Claus), partvis (Bartwisch, hand brooms), nokedli (Nocken, dumpling), and ribizli (Ribisel, currant).
 Eszcájg derives from Esszeug.
 Second-hand goods dealers were called handlé (Händler, merchant).
 Further examples include fasírt (Austrian German faschiert, minced meat) and knődli (Knödel, hot dumplings).

 Even a German sentence became a Hungarian word.
 Vigéc, derived from the German greeting Wie geht's?
 (How are you?) is the Hungarian word for a door-to-door salesman.
-The word spájz (Speis, Austrian German for Speisekammer) is being used for the pantry.

-The Hungarian phrase nem nagy vasziszdasz ("not a big what-is-it") is an informal way of belittling the complexity/importance of something (from German was ist das?, what is it?).

-Italian

-Sometimes linguistic communities borrow the same term for a word from each other's language.
-This is the case for razzia – the Germans taken their word Razzia from the Italians (originally Arab غزوة ghazwa = "razzia"), the Italians use the term blitz for this, from the German word Blitzkrieg.
-Un lager in Italian is not a beer like in English, but short for Konzentrationslager.

-German tourists' demand brought il würstel to Italy (Würstel is a German dialect word for sausages), and even il würstel con crauti (German Kraut short for Sauerkraut).